nihole/ACY/README.md

 - Python files:
   - <b>render.py</b> - used for generating of XML file for ACI configuration from YAML and JINJA2 files
-  - postman/<b>create_collection.py</b> - used for creation POSTMAN collection from the individual API requests
 - JINJA2 files:
   - <b>template.j2</b> - templates, used for generating of XML files for ACI configuration from YAML files.
 - YAML files: